Special BNC régime: how does it work in 2026?

 Make the right choice from the start#

-The special BNC diet is neither good nor bad in itself.
+The special BNC regime is neither good nor bad in itself.
 It is optimal in some situations and counterproductive in others.
 The only way to decide is to concretely compare your two options with your own figures.
 If you are creating your own self-employed activity or are wondering about the relevance of your current régime, we can establish a precise simulation:

 - estimate of your tax and social security burden;